Mad Desert Trekking Adventure Guides

 “After decades of working and watching my family grow up, I am rekindling my spirit of adventure, pursuing outdoor activities, learning more about the environment around me and reconnecting with nature.”

-Schaeffer, who had built a career in automotive sales, including as sales director, is a member of the Desert Botanical Garden, PhoenixArizona, and the Rails-to-Trails Conservancy.
+Schaeffer, who had built a career in automotive sales, including as sales director, is also a guide with Wild West Jeep Tours, ScottsdaleArizona, a member of the Desert Botanical GardenPhoenixArizona, and a member of the Rails-to-Trails Conservancy

 Henry Ward | Adventure Guide